Are you missing one or more teeth? Have your lost teeth been affecting how you eat and speak?

 Restore Missing Teeth With A Dental Bridge in Morristown, NJ

-It is important to replace missing teeth as soon as possible to avoid the development of advanced dental issues.
-When a tooth is lost, patients are at an increased risk of bone shrinkage, tooth decay, and gum disease.
-Our team at Morristown Cosmetic Dentistry can assess your needs and determine which tooth replacement solution is right for you.
-Dental bridges are a restorative dentistry procedure we provide to the public in Morris, New Jersey.
+The team at Morristown Cosmetic Dentistry can assess your needs and determine the best tooth replacement option for you.
+Dental bridges are a restorative dentistry procedure we provide to the public in Morristown, New Jersey.

-If you are missing several consecutive teeth, an implant-secured dental bridge can replace them all.
-An implant-supported bridge consists of multiple dental implants, abutments, and several dental crowns to form a dental bridge that “bridges the gap” between teeth.
+If you are missing several teeth in a row, an implant-secured dental bridge can replace them all.
+An implant-supported bridge consists of multiple parts.
+Dental implants, abutments, and several dental crowns will form a dental bridge that “bridges the gap” between teeth.
+The benefits to choosing implant-supported bridges include:

-• Stimulate the jaw bone to promote bone regeneration
+- Stimulate the jaw bone to prevent bone loss

 The Dental Bridge Process

-Receiving a dental bridge requires multiple visits to our Morristown dentist office.
-Dr. Reff will perform the surgical phase on the implant procedure.
-Once the implants are placed in the jaw bone, they undergo a healing process for three to six months.
+Getting a dental bridge involves multiple visits to our Morristown dentist office.
+Dr. Reff will perform the surgical phase on the implant process.
+Once the implants are in place in the jaw bone, they undergo a healing process for three to six months.
 After the titanium post fuses with the jaw bone, we can place the dental bridge.

-A dental bridge is a popular and effective solution for replacing missing teeth.
 We understand that you may have several questions about the procedure, the benefits, and how to maintain one.
-Dr. Gittleman always aims to provide his patients with all the information they need to make an informed decision about your dental care.
-Whether you’re curious about the different types of dental bridges or looking to learn more about the procedure and what to expect, our FAQ section is designed to address any concerns you may have.
+Dr. Gittleman provides patients with the information they need to make the best decision about their dental care.

 How many teeth can be in a bridge?

-The amount of teeth in a dental bridge depends on the gap between teeth that the bridge is being used to fill.
+The amount of teeth in a dental bridge depends the size of the gap that the bridge will fill.
 Most bridges fill a 1 to 4 tooth gap.
-Bridges attach to their surrounding teeth which gives them the ability to blend in and aesthetically fill gaps while matching and blending in with the surrounding teeth to fix dental issues.
+The more teeth we replace with a bridge, the less stable it will be.

 Do dental bridges work like teeth?

 Dental bridges look, feel, and function like natural teeth.
-Many patients report their bridge working better than their natural teeth, especially in patients who had damaged or missing teeth.
-Your bridge may take a couple of days to adjust to, but once patients have adjusted to the new feeling they should feel no restrictions and the bridge should feel entirely natural.
+Some people say their bridge works better than their natural teeth, especially those who had damaged or missing teeth.

 Are there any foods I should avoid eating with a bridge?